-MC 406 (3) (W, S) Urban Affairs Reporting.
+MC 406 (3) (W, S) Seminar in Urban Affairs Report.

 Prerequisites: MC 200, MC 201, and MC 301.
 This course prepares the student to work the various beats of an urban affairs reporter.

 MC 409 (3) (W, S) Multimedia Reporting.

 Prerequisites: MC 200, MC 201, MC 303, MC 310, and MC 320 suggested.
 Prepares students for the news work of multimedia newsgathering.
 Students enter the course with basic news writing and reporting skills and will apply "cross-platform" reporting techniques in developing story ideas that take advantage of the interactivity, non-linear, user-driven environment of the Internet.